 Though some of the advancements in the game are amusing in a self-aware sci-fi kind of way, you’re still fundamentally pressing buttons to make numbers get higher.
 You’re an “artificial intelligence,” but you’re not really doing anything a person couldn’t do, at least within the minimal framework of the game.
 Then you unlock the Computational Resources module, allowing you to add processors and memory to “yourself.”
 Suddenly things start going much faster—you’re unlocking upgrades like “microlattice shapecasting” and “quantum foam annealment” to extend your resources by orders of magnitude.

 “Megaclippers” expand your production by a thousand percent, then another thousand as more upgrades are applied.
 You’re making tens of thousands of paperclips every second, constantly upgrading your manufacturing and computing capacity, investing unused funds into the stock market and placing bets on strategic computation to upgrade your trading algorithms.
-You’re using solar-powered quantum computing to boost your processing power in an almost ironic clicker-with-a-clicker.
+You’re using solar-powered quantum computing to boost your processing power in an almost ironic clicker-within-a-clicker.

 After an hour or two, a new upgrade becomes available: hypnodrones.
 These are, presumably, airborne drones that will spread throughout the populace to encourage people to Buy More Paperclips.
 When you unlock it, the game shifts into its second phase.